 WHY YOU SHOULD BE EATING JUJUBE

-And Other TCM Approved Fruits and Veggies
+And Other Medicinal Fruits and Veggies

 Most talk around medicinal vegetation tends to center on herbal treatments like supplements, teas, and tinctures.
 However, fruits and veggies can pack a significant punch in their own right, too.
 You might have heard about superfoods like avocado, goji berries, yogurt, or salmon and their long list of benefits.
 But luckily for us, TCM houses many other fruits and vegetables with medicinal properties such as green onion, cayenne pepper, red dates, and bitter melon.